Excerpt from 'The Robin's Plight'

 "We have been ordered to permit no one, my lord."
 One of them spoke, casting a downward glance towards Francas.
 They held one another's gaze for a moment in tense silence.

 "Let me pass."
 Francas spoke calmly.
 The two guards glanced at one another before moving aside.
 The walk from the gates to the door seemed longer than the entire carriage ride.
 The gravel crunched underfoot, the noise deafening as he wondered what might await him inside.
-The last time guards from the city had arrived, they were there to examine the body of his grandfather.
+The last time guards from the capital had arrived, they were there to examine the body of his grandfather.
 Inside spoke of a different story.
-The scene was difficult to absorb at first, a great tumult of bodies moving this way and that, one voice attempting to out shout another.
+The scene was difficult to absorb at first, a great tumult of bodies moving this way and that, one voice attempting to out-shout another.

 Atop the stairs he spotted the source of the commotion.
 Two men, seemingly boiling over with rage.